 One of the biggest challenges of visiting the Pasayten is simply getting there.
 Access from the west requires a long trek in from Ross Lake or Slate Peak outside Mazama.
 The east is reachable via a short hike from the Iron Gate Trailhead outside Loomis, Washington, but the drive will take you 6 hours from Seattle.
 In fact, it’s a long drive from everywhere!
 Even from Spokane it’s a surprising 5 hour drive.
 There are access points in the middle but most require either a long drive or a long hike.

 To break up the long drive, I left Seattle on Thursday and headed to the Methow Valley.
-Somehow after 11 years of crazy adventures with my dog we somehow have never been backpacking together!?
+Somehow after 11 years of crazy adventures with my dog we somehow had never been backpacking together!
 I couldn’t believe it and decided a test outing was in order before proceeding to the Pasayten.

 Since it’s a dry trail, I had packed what seemed like a ridiculous 4 liters of water.
 Despite the extra weight, we made the summit with plenty of time to set up camp and enjoy dinner before a stunning sunset turned the sky a dazzling display of red and orange.
 Man how I love the North Cascades!
 I found a tiny bare spot right on the summit just big enough for our tent and Jake dog and I were the only ones around for miles.
 It was a perfect night of solitude and beauty.
 How lucky we were!